Kim Possible: Drakken had an ancestor there too?

 - In Tecmo's Deception, you eventually hear word of a Legendary Brave who shares the same name as your own character, who was among those who sealed away the Devil in the past.
 You're eventually given the task of killing him and subsequently find out that he is your ancestor; whether you go through with it affects the ending.

-- In Dragon City Erin and Beatrix look like blue and green versions of their father Sam (respectively), and Jonas looks like a red version of their mother Rachel.
+- In Dragon City, Erin and Beatrix look like blue and green versions of their father Sam (respectively, though Trixie turns out to actually be his granddaughter), and Jonas looks like a red version of their mother Rachel.
 Rachel and her sister Sarah look like their mother, too.

 - In Narbonic, a version of Helen, Dave, and Mell appears each generation.
 Partly justified as the Helens are cloning themselves.